dennisdoomen/CSharpGuidelines/Src/Guidelines/2400_LayoutGuidelines.md

 - Add a space around operators like `+`, `-`, `==`, etc.

 - Always put opening and closing braces on a new line.

-- Don't indent object Initializers and initialize each property on a new line, so use a format like this:
+- Don't indent object/collection initializers and initialize each property on a new line, so use a format like this:

-		var dto = new ConsumerDto()
+		var dto = new ConsumerDto
 		{
 			Id = 123,
 			Name = "Microsoft",
-			PartnerShip = PartnerShip.Gold
+			PartnerShip = PartnerShip.Gold,
+			ShoppingCart =
+			{
+				["VisualStudio"] = 1
 			}
+		};

-- Don't indent lambda statements and use a format like this:
+- Don't indent lambda statement blocks and use a format like this:

 		methodThatTakesAnAction.Do(x =>
 		{
 			// do something like this
 		}

+- Keep expression-bodied-members on one line.
+Break long lines after the arrow sign, like this:

+		private string GetLongText =>
+			"ABC ABC ABC ABC ABC ABC ABC ABC ABC ABC ABC ABC ABC ABC ABC ABC ABC ABC ABC ABC ABC";

 - Put the entire LINQ statement on one line, or start each keyword at the same indentation, like this:

 		var query = from product in products where product.Price > 10 select product;

   	or

 		var query =
 		    from product in products
 		    where product.Price > 10